imAIgene-Dream3D/BEHAV3D/README.md

 You can run BEHAV3D on demo data to see examples of the results.\
 \
 There are 2 demos:
-- tcell_demo    (For 'tcell_dynamics_classification' and 'behavior_guided_transcriptomics')
+- tcell_demo    (For 'tcell_dynamics_classification' )
 - organoid_demo (For 'organoid_death_dynamics')

-To set the configs up for running the demo, run [BEHAV3D/demos/set_up_demo.R](https://github.com/RiosGroup/BEHAV3D/blob/main/demos/set_up_demo.R)\
+To set up the the demo, run [BEHAV3D/demos/set_up_demo.R](https://github.com/RiosGroup/BEHAV3D/blob/main/demos/set_up_demo.R)\
-This sets up the paths in the config for the demo, then look below on how to run the different modules on the demo
+This sets up the paths in the BEHAV3D config file for the demo, then run the different modules on the demo (look below).

 ## Modules
 ### (1) Organoids death dynamics module